gofynd/fdk-client-kotlin/documentation/platform/WEBHOOK.md

 | body | [RetryEventRequest](#RetryEventRequest) | yes | Request body |

-Initiates a manual retry for event processing for a specific company.
-This endpoint allows the user to specify the date range (start_date and end_date) within which the events should be retried.
+Trigger a manual retry for an event that failed to deliver.

 *Returned Response:*